Updated April 14, 2020Please look below for the added Remote Desktop software review and also take a look at our updated comparison table.

 - Can't be used as a single-user solution: ConnectWise Control would be difficult to use as a single-user solution since someone must be at both ends to create the admin controls, initiate a remote connection and, on the host side, grant permission for the session to begin.

 ConnectWise Control is free for personal use only, not for commercial use.
+The free plan includes a single technician license, 3 access agents and remote connection to one end user per session.

 The software offers end-to-end 256-bit SSL encryption, which is above the industry standard.